tecladocode/web-dev-bootcamp/curriculum/section14/lectures/06_create_form_with_wtforms/README.md

 ## Data Validation with WTForms
 We will be including two types of validation in this form:

-- `DataRequired`, which makes it so the field cannot be empty when submitted
+- `InputRequired`, which makes it so the field cannot be empty when submitted
 - `NumberRange`, which makes it so the field must have a value between two provided numbers

 WTForms ships with many more validators[^wtforms_validators] that you can use.